faruk-guler/LusuaL/Init/systemd-overview.md

 For example, let's say we boot into our default.target, well this target groups together the networking.service unit, crond.service unit, etc, so once we activate a single unit, everything below that unit gets activated as well.

-## Exercise

-No exercises for this lesson.

-## Quiz Question

-What unit is used to group together other units?

-## Quiz Answer

-target